 A few weeks ago a stranger messaged me via my blog to tell me that her sister had received the devastating news that her unborn baby had died, and she was booked in for induction later that day.
 And she asked me for my advice, whether there was anything I could share with her which would make the impending birth and the days that followed even that tiny bit easier for her sister.

-And, as always, I was devastated to hear that someone else was going through such sadness, it will never make sense why anyone should have to say goodbye to a child, and yet it was a comfort to know that I could use my own experience to tell her the things I wish I had known, the things I wish I had done, and the things I wish, with all of my heart, that I hadn’t.
+As always, I was devastated to hear that someone else was going through such sadness, it will never make sense why anyone should have to say goodbye to a child, and yet it was a comfort to know that I could use my own experience to tell her the things I wish I had known, the things I wish I had done, and the things I wish, with all of my heart, that I hadn’t.

 There is so much advice out there for anyone having a baby, countless TV shows, books, and baby magazines, sharing hints and tips for the “perfect pregnancy”, a whole world of information about the many options available for giving birth.
 Everyone is so quick to impart their expert opinion (whether they have children or not!), to pass on advice about ways to cope in the months that follow, and yet there is very little information about what to do if your baby dies.